KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 + **Number** values represent a duration measured in milliseconds.
 + **String** values can be used to mark the duration as being measured in either milliseconds (`'2000ms'`) or seconds (`'2s'`).

 > **tl;dr:** Dev-users need to remember that their Ticker object's effective duration may be longer than the value they set in the `duration` attribute.
-This happens, for instance, when they set a Tween object to run at or near the end of the Ticker object's duration; in such cases SC will automatically extend the Ticker object's `effectiveDuration` to include the Tween object's duration.
+This happens when, for instance, they set a Tween object to run at or near the end of the Ticker object's duration; in such cases SC will automatically extend the Ticker object's `effectiveDuration` to include the Tween object's duration.

 #### Ticker cycles
 By default a Ticker object will, once started, run once and then halt.
 Dev-users can set the ticker to loop multiple times by setting the object's `cycles` attribute to an integer number value greater than `1`.